Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

-The overall paths traversed by these point defects, originally published as FIG.~2 in Ref.~\cite{pertsinidis_diffusion_2001} and FIG.~3 in Ref.~\cite{kim_dynamical_2020}, and reproduced here in our FIGs.~\ref{1a}--\ref{1d} for reference, exhibit a visual resemblance to the paths of Brownian particles.
-This qualitative observation supports the treatment of point defects as quasi-particles, a conceptual framework that has proven fruitful in prior studies of vortex dynamics \cite{A0_1999, Guo_2022}.
+We quantified the dynamics using time-resolved positional data extracted from the publicly available video datasets associated with Refs.~\cite{pertsinidis_diffusion_2001, kim_dynamical_2020}.
+The specific datasets used in this study are as follows: mono-vacancy ($600$ frames at 60 fps), di-vacancy (600 frames at 60 fps), mono-interstitial (197 frames at 30 fps), and di-interstitial (61 frames at 30 fps).
+The overall paths traversed by these point defects, shown in FIG.~\ref{F1}, exhibit a visual resemblance to the paths of Brownian particles.
+The qualitative observation strongly supports the notion of point defects as quasi-particles, an abstraction that has proven fruitful in prior studies of vortex dynamics \cite{A0_1999, Guo_2022}.
 This quasi-particle picture provides the foundational motivation for analyzing their dynamics within a comprehensive stochastic framework.